 Step 1.
 Launch the SQL Recovery Tool and click on the Open to load MDF file.

 Step 2.
-Select Quick or Advance scanning mode to recover deleted data from table in SQL Server.
-After choose the SQL Server MDF file version and check the Preview Deleted Records box.
+Select Advance scanning mode to recover deleted data from tables in SQL Server.
+After that choose the SQL Server MDF file version and check the Recover Deleted Objects box.

 Step 3.
-After scanning process, you can see the deleted records in red color.
+After the scanning process, you can see the deleted data in red color.

 Step 4.
 Next, Under Export options, choose Export the recovered data to SQL Server Database and enter the required details.

 Step 5.
 Choose Destination Database from Create New Database and Export to an Existing Database.

 Step 6.
 Export the database with only schema or with schema & data both.
 Check the Export Deleted Records box and click the Export button.

 We explained the manual as well as automated solution to recover deleted records in SQL Server 2014 and other versions.
 The task to recover deleted table in SQL Server using LSN required in-depth technical knowledge and some prerequisites that must be followed to complete this task.
 The manual process does not have a guarantee about the recovery of deleted records.
 To overcome these issues, it is recommended to use the SQL Recovery tool to recover deleted data from tables in SQL Server smoothly.

 You can find out who deleted database records using SSMS: